N4sh-x/N4sh-x/README.md

 ## Projects 🚀

-Here are a few things I’ve been hacking on:
+Here are a few things I’ve been working on:

 - **Pentesting Wiki:** Documenting everything I learn in my personal pentesting wiki.
 - **Custom Exploits**: Building and testing my own tools.